2022 Mathematics Degree Guide

 |Bachelor’s Degree||120 credits||4 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A master's degree is the most common level of education achieved by those in careers related to math, with approximately 37.4% of workers getting one.
-People currently working in careers related to math tend obtained the following education levels.
+See the the most common levels of education for math workers below.